Storming of the Bastille: Political

 Immediately after the violence of 14 July members of the nobility—little assured by the apparent and, as it was to prove, temporary reconciliation of king and people—started to flee the country as émigrés.
-Among the first to leave were the comte d'Artois (the future Charles X of France) and his two sons, the prince de Condé, the prince de Conti, the Polignac family, and (slightly later) Charles Alexandre de Calonne, the former finance minister.
-They settled at Turin, where Calonne (as agent for the count d'Artois and the prince de Condé) began plotting civil war within the kingdom and agitating for a European coalition against France.
+Among the first to leave were the Count of Artois (the future Charles X of France) and his two sons, the Prince of Condé, the Prince of Conti, the Polignac family, and (slightly later) Charles Alexandre de Calonne, the former finance minister.
+They settled at Turin, where Calonne (as agent for the Count of Artois and the Prince of Condé) began plotting civil war within the kingdom and agitating for a European coalition against France.

-The news of the successful insurrection at Paris spread throughout France.
+The news of the successful insurrection in Paris spread throughout France.
 In accord with principles of popular sovereignty and with complete disregard for claims of royal authority, the people established parallel structures of municipalities for civic government and militias for civic protection.
 In rural areas, many went beyond this: some burned title-deeds and no small number of châteaux, as the "Great Fear" spread across the countryside during the weeks of 20 July to 5 August, with attacks on wealthy landlords impelled by the belief that the aristocracy was trying to put down the revolution.